Skip to main content

 The market for foreign exchange.

-• Which of the following statements best reflects a price-taking firm?
+• What best describes a price-taking firm?

 The firm accepts the market price and sells as much as it wants at that price.